-The person responsible pursuant to Art.
+Controller pursuant to Art.
 4 para.
-7 of the EU Data Protection Basic Regulation (DSGVO) is:
+7 EU General Data Protection Regulation (GDPR) is:

 (for further details, incl. contact details, see our imprint)